 Most travelers will want to spend a few days in Baños.
-By spending two or three days in Baños, you’ll have the chance to enjoy some of the town’s most popular attractions without feeling too rushed, or that you have to pick and choose what to do.
+By spending two or three days in Baños, you’ll have the chance to enjoy some of the best things to do in Baños without feeling too rushed, or that you have to pick and choose what to do.

 This doesn’t mean that a day trip from Quito isn’t a good option!
 When choosing a guided excursion to Baños from Quito, you’ll have the benefit of transportation, which significantly cuts down on travel time.
 Plus, guides will take you to the best spots for excellent activities in Baños.

 Baños is located between the Andes Mountains and the Amazon Rainforest in the geographical center of Ecuador.
 This convenient location, and the abundance of public and private transportation options to reach Baños, means it is quite easy to get to Baños from almost anywhere in Ecuador.

 The public bus terminal is located in the center of Baños, and regular buses come and go throughout the day.
 If you’re headed to Baños from Quito, you’ll catch a bus at the Quitumbe bus terminal in the south park of Quito; bus rides from Quito are about three and a half hours long.

 Baños also has regular bus routes that connect it to cities in the Amazon including Puyo and Tena.

 Quito to Baños Tour

 These excursions usually include a visit to Pailón del Diablo – easily the most impressive waterfall in Ecuador – as well as the Swing at the End of the World and Casa del Árbol, one of the most popular (and viral!) attractions in Baños.

 The travel company Quito Tour Bus offers excellent small-group excursions that are relatively affordable and with excellent guides.
 The excursions also include a ride on the cable car that crosses the gorge near the Ruta de Las Cascadas (the Baños Waterfall route)!